Understanding thermal management techniques and thermal vias in PCB is essential to minimize heating issues and boost thermal performance.

 There are also other kinds of integrated cooling methods, for example, the inboard cooling method illustrated above.
 In this method, a heat exchanger is incorporated inside the board itself.
 Since no external heat sink or cold plate is required, the PCB assembly steps and the weight of the final product is reduced.
 But these coolers require a very high thermal via density around the cooling channels.

-We have gone through several cooling methods in this article, like heatsinks, heat pipes, thermal vias, etc. All these techniques exchange heat through conduction, which in many cases is not enough.
+We have gone through several cooling methods in this article, like heatsinks, heat pipes, thermal vias in PCB, etc. All these techniques exchange heat through conduction, which in many cases is not enough.
 The cooling fan uses convective heat transferring method that offers the designer a much efficient method for getting the heat away from components.

 The efficiency of the fan depends on the ability to push a specific volume of air from the device and the compatibility of placing a fan.
 Designers must consider things like friction, size, noise, cost, operation, power requirement, etc while selecting the fan.
 But the fan’s primary purpose is to push a volume of air, which means capacity is the superior factor in choosing a cooling fan.